Note: This post will be deleted by December, 2020.

 This is an overview LGBTQ post for travellers and people living in Tokyo from abroad.
-Most of the information is for gay and lesbian Tokyo (i.e. Shinjuku’s night life), but I’ve included gender-related information that I’m aware of for trans and non-binary friends.
+Most of the information is for gay and lesbian Tokyo, but I’ve included gender-related information that I’m aware of for trans and non-binary friends.
 Trans friends should also check out the awesome Stonewall Japan Guide (2016).
 I also have a LGBTQ Living in Japan post that covers work, visas, communities, and queer family considerations.
+If you have additional community spaces or groups to share, please tell me on Twitter.

 - How LGBTQ-friendly is Tokyo?